vpetersson/vpetersson.com/media.md

 title: Media and Conferences
 permalink: /media/
 ---

-# Press, Mentions and interviews
+# Press, mentions and interviews

 ## 2023